bump-sh/cli/README.md

 The Bump.sh CLI is a node package currently distributed via NPM.
 This means you must have the Node v14+ interpreter installed on your computer or CI servers.

-_If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._
+_If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/bump-sh)._

 > You can download a standalone package directly from the latest
-> GitHub release assets if you don’t use Node.
+> Github release assets if you don’t use Node.
 {: .info}

 ### Global installation